Singh-Prakash07/Notes/Start with Pyspark/05_install_pyspark.md

 1. Spark Database and SQL
 2. Spark DataFrame and API

+> [!Note]
-> [!Note] A DataFrame and a Table are two distinct ways to interact with structured data in a data processing system like Apache Spark
+> A DataFrame and a Table are two distinct ways to interact with structured data in a data processing system like Apache Spark.

 ### Apache Spark's Data and SQL Offerings